YukiAttano/package-ux_improvements/README.md

 ## Usage

-As this package is mainly developed for my own use, there is no Usage documentation yet.
+As this package is mainly developed for my own use, there is no full usage documentation yet.
 (But will definitely come in the future)

 ## Additional information